babel/website/docs/usage/loose.md

 }
 ```

-The result is that are put in a fast path, heavily increasing performance.
+The result is that arrays are put in a fast path, heavily increasing performance.
 All other iterables will continue to work fine but array iteration will be
 significantly faster.